tshepang/blog/content/computing/Quod Libet and arrogance.rst

 ========================

 :date: 2007-08-19
+:tags: untagged

-I've just seen, for the first time in memory, a concept of arrogant design stated `publicly`_, a concept that previously existed only in my mind.
-This concept was brought up by my experiences with `Quod Libet`_, the most advanced audio player I've ever come across.
+I've just seen, for the first time in memory, a concept of arrogant design stated publicly_, a concept whose awareness previously existed only in my mind.
+This concept was brought up by my experiences with `Quod Libet`_, my favorite audio player.
 It unfortunately doesn't conform to some common standards:

 -  I can't open a song directly from a file manager (Nautilus) requiring me to open the application itself first, as if it's the standard